PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/documentation/kalman.md

 $$

 This gives rise to the **state transition matrix** $A$, which describes how the state of the system changes over time.
 In our case, this is the kinematic model we apply to the state vector:

 $$
  A = \begin{bmatrix} 1 & 0 & 0 & \triangle t & 0 & 0 \\ 0 & 1 & 0 & 0 & \triangle t & 0 \\ 0 & 0 & 1 & 0 & 0 & \triangle t \\ 0 & 0 & 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 & 0 & 1 \end{bmatrix}
 $$

 We'll then define the covariance matrix $P$, which describes the covariance (or uncertainty) correlation between state variables.
 The $[i, j]$-th entry corresponds to the correlation between uncertainty of state variables $i$ and $j$.
-We'll initialize this to a diagonal matrix of ones, since we don't know anything about the covariance of the state vector in the beginning:
+We'll initialize this to a diagonal matrix of 10000 as an initial guess.
+This indicates that we're very uncertain about the state of the system in the beginning.

 $$
-P = \begin{bmatrix} 1 & 0 & 0 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 & 0 & 0 \\ 0 & 0 & 1 & 0 & 0 & 0 \\ 0 & 0 & 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 & 0 & 1 \end{bmatrix}
+P = \begin{bmatrix} 10000 & 0 & 0 & 0 & 0 & 0 \\ 0 & 10000 & 0 & 0 & 0 & 0 \\ 0 & 0 & 10000 & 0 & 0 & 0 \\ 0 & 0 & 0 & 10000 & 0 & 0 \\ 0 & 0 & 0 & 0 & 10000 & 0 \\ 0 & 0 & 0 & 0 & 0 & 10000 \end{bmatrix}
 $$

 We also need to represent the uncertainty of our measurement (the pose of the target robot as estimated by solvePnP) and the uncertainty of our prediction (the pose of the target robot as estimated by our kinematic model).
 We can do this by defining the **measurement covariance matrix** $R$ and the **process noise covariance matrix** $Q$. $Q$ will be initialized to a diagonal matrix of 0.1 as an initial guess. $R$ will be initialized to a diagonal matrix of 5 as an initial guess.
 This indicates that we're more confident in our prediction via kinematics than our measurement.